Christian Molotov cocktail from Lucy and Ricky

 And this label is fair, because bigotry -- fear! -- is your real motive.
 If you were

-other than your offensive and unfounded gay-recovery seminars, videos
+other than your offensive and unfounded gay-recovery seminars, videos, and

 lectures] you would be trying to convince them and showing real love and concern